Mineralogy Certification Course

 Si-Al Substitution: Aluminum Coordination

-While checking tourmaline sites, you may wonder why there is a T site that stands for silicon and aluminum, not only for silica-making simple [Si6O18]12- units as we used to see.
-This important crystal-chemical principle complicates silicate structure and gives us more diverse minerals.
+You may wonder why there is a T site that stands for silicon and aluminum and not just the silicate-making [Si6O18]12- units we would expect to see.

-Aluminum can also occur in [6]-coordination and can be linked to six oxygens creating octahedral units.
+Aluminum can also occur in [6]-coordination and can be linked to six oxygen atoms, creating octahedral units.
 This aluminum can substitute for cations like Mg and Fe.
+This important crystal-chemical principle complicates silicate structure and gives us more diverse minerals.

 Possible Substitutions

-- alkali tourmalines
+- Alkali tourmalines

-- calcic tourmalines
+- Calcic tourmalines

 - X-site vacant tourmalines

-Henry D. et al. (2011) provide a modern list of tourmaline supergroup species:
+The primary tourmaline groups can be described based on the occupancy of the X site.
+For example, Henry D. et al. (2011) provide a modern list of tourmaline supergroup species divided into these three subgroups:

 Alkali Subgroup Tourmalines

-General Formula | X | Y | Z | T6O18 | (BO3)3 | V | W |
+Species | X | Y | Z | T6O18 | (BO3)3 | V | W |

 Dravite | Na | Mg3 | Al6 | Si6O18 | (BO3)3 | (OH)3 | (OH) |